Cooking Gorgeous

 • A bowl of lentil meatballs with lemon wedges

-Mercimek Kofte (Vegan Lentil Meatballs)
+Mercimek Köftesi (Vegan Lentil Meatballs)

 Did you make this recipe?
 Please let me know how it turned out!
 Leave a comment below and tag @cookingorgeous on Instagram and hashtag it #cookingorgeous.

-I hope you enjoy the process of making this delicious condiment Sumac Onions - Turkish Red Onion Salad as much as you enjoy eating it! 🙂
+I hope you enjoy the process of making this delicious condiment, Sumac Onions - Turkish Red Onion Salad, as much as you enjoy eating it! 🙂

 Want to Save This Recipe?